GabriellGds/go-orders/README.md

 This API uses token-based authentication.
 To access protected routes, you need to follow these steps:

-1. **Create a User**: In the Swagger UI, look for the createUser endpoint.
+1. **Create a User**: In the Swagger UI, look for the /user endpoint.
 You should see a ‘Try it out’ button.
 Click on it, and you will be able to enter the required user details.
 After entering the details, click on ‘Execute’.
 This will make a POST request to the /user endpoint and create a user.